politie/informant/README.md

-# `reporter`
+# Informant

-Reporter is a simple and fast logging library for Node.js and browser JavaScript applications.
+Informant is a simple and fast logging library for Node.js and browser JavaScript applications, built with TypeScript.
 It is hierarchical, supports multiple handlers and includes special support for Errors created with the the `verror` package (see also `BaseError` in this package for easy subclassing in TypeScript).

 ## Introduction